What is the full form of ATM

 Now a day, ATM has a lot of functionalities along with its basic use of cash dispensing.
 Some of them are:

-The first ATM was used to dispense cash for customers by Chemical bank at New York (USA) in 1969.
+The first ATM was used to dispense cash for customers by a Chemical bank in New York (USA) in 1969.

 Note: PIN is a 4 digit security number provided by the bank with the ATM card.
 PIN number is changeable, you can change it according to your convenience.